Average order value

 - Revenue per Visitor: Revenue per Visitor (RPV) is a measurement of the amount of money generated each time a customer visits your website.

 Each website and app has a unique set of customers and products, and there are dozens, if not hundreds, of methods for increasing AOV.
-Additionally, within each specific strategy there are multiple variations that you can test: such as headlines, images and calls to action.
+Within each specific strategy there are multiple variations that you can test such as headlines, images and calls to action.